So much for my IT skills. My 2nd posting has disappeared. I think I have probably inadvertently deleted it when trying to post my 3rd blog!

 SNOW DAY 3

-No more snow but the wind had blown the drifts up to about 7 ft in some places along the road.
-It would be some days before anything could get through to us.
+more snow but the wind had blown the drifts up to about 7 ft in some

 We found a poor sheep upside down in a drift, the other side of a fence with just it's feet and head sticking out above the snow.
 Somehow Will managed to single handedly free the sheep and lift her onto the road which at this particular point was relatively clear of snow.
 The sheep stood up. shook its fleece and wandered away as if nothing had happened.